johankraft/DevAlertDemoSTM32L475/README.md

 The demo has intentional errors that are captured and reported using DevAlert.
 Press the blue button on the board to execute one of the test cases.

+## DevAlert client code
+An overview of the DevAlert client and related libraries is found in in the [DevAlertDemo readme file](https://github.com/johankraft/DevAlertDemoSTM32L475/blob/main/DevAlertDemo/README.md).

 ## License and Copyright

 The DFM and TraceRecorder libraries are copyright (c) Percepio AB 2023 (https://percepio.com) and provided under the Apache 2.0 license.